Paul of the Cross: Legacy

 Paul of the Cross was beatified on 1 October 1852, and canonized on 29 June 1867 by Pope Pius IX.
 Two years later, his feast day was inserted in the Roman calendar, for celebration on 28 April as a Double.
 In 1962 it was reclassified as a Third-Class feast, and in 1969 it became an optional Memorial and was placed on 19 October, the day after the day of his death, 18 October, which is the feast of Saint Luke the Evangelist.
 His feast is celebrated in the United States on 20 October, as the US celebrates the feast of the North American Martyrs on 19 October.

-San Paolo della Croce a Corviale is a titular church in Rome, dedicated to Paul of the Cross and built in 1983.
+His major shrine is the Basilica of Santi Giovanni e Paolo al Celio in Rome.
+San Paolo della Croce a Corviale is a titular church in Rome dedicated to Paul of the Cross and built in 1983.
 There are also churches named for him in Porto Ercole, Casone and Manduria.